Clarence Moore House, Washington, D.C.: Interior design

 The home's interior features 16th, 17th, and 18th century French and English details.
 The building is heated by an oil-burning, hot air furnace and contains an Otis passenger elevator and freight elevator.
-The passenger elevator is wood-paneled and the freight elevator measures 5 x 4 feet (1.5 x 1.2 m) in diameter.
+The passenger elevator is wood-paneled and the freight elevator measures 5 x 4 feet (1.5 x 1.2 m) in size.
 The flooring consists of black and white marble squares and the walls are plastered to simulate limestone.
 In the back of the house is a five-bay entrance hall and staircase.
 The library entrance is located on the right side of the hallway and two reception rooms and a lavatory are located on the left side.
 Near the end of the hall are service rooms, service elevator, dining room (now the ambassador's office), and a breakfast room.
 A lavatory is located beneath the main staircase.
 At the end of the hall are two parlors and a large drawing room.
 The second floor contains three bedrooms, two baths, and a service area.
 One of the bedrooms, the master suite, contains a separate staircase that gives access to the upper floors.
 The third floor contains bedroom suites and a playroom in the southeast corner.
 The fourth floor contains additional bedrooms and servants' quarters.